Intentionally Defective Grantor Trust: What You Need to Know

 An Intentionally Defective Grantor Trust or IDGT is an estate-planning tool that allows a trust beneficiary to separate the trust from estate tax treatment.
 When using an IDGT, the trust assets and money will still be subject to income tax but not to estate tax.

 The reason people do this is to prevent frozen assets from being diminished by the consistent estate tax.
 In its essence, the grantor of the trust sells the assets to the IDGT, so while they still technically own it, it will not count when they must pay estate tax.
-But as mentioned, they will still need to pay income tax on any interest or other income generated by the trust.
+However, as mentioned, they will still need to pay income tax on any interest or other income generated by the trust.

 Estate Tax

-Estate tax purposes- An estate tax is a tax that people must pay when they own assets and property over a certain threshold determined by law.
+Estate Tax Purposes: An estate tax is a tax that people must pay when they own assets and property over a certain threshold determined by law.
 The estate taxes impact any estate value that exceeds an exclusion limit set by law, and only the overage of the estate value is taxed.

 Income Tax

-Income tax purposes- Income taxes are a tax paid whenever you generate money for yourself.
+Income Tax Purposes: Income taxes are a tax paid whenever you generate money for yourself.
 So you pay income taxes on work wages, property sale profits, stock and investment profits, and more.
 If your trust generates interest year after year, or any bank account does, then you must pay the IRS income tax on this interest.

 Gift Tax

-Gift tax purposes- Gift tax is a tax paid when there is a transfer of property where the gifter makes no profit.
+Gift Tax Purposes: Gift tax is a tax paid when there is a transfer of property where the gifter makes no profit.
 You may be thinking that paying tax on a small gift is silly, and it is.
 Gift tax only applies to massive gifts, such as an entire property.
 When contributing money or assets to the IDGT, you may do so as a gift, but then the assets will be subjected to a gift tax.

 GST Tax

-GST tax purposes-When you leave assets to grandchildren or other generations down the line, you or they must pay a tax on these assets.
+GST Tax Purposes: When you leave assets to grandchildren or other generations down the line, you or they must pay a tax on these assets.

 Related Article | Planning Trusts and Estates: What You Need to Know